 The Evolution of 24/7 AI Tutors and Mentors

-We’ve all been there—it’s 2:00 AM, you’re stuck on a complex problem, and your professor won’t be in their office for another nine hours.
-That gap has finally been closed by AI tutors in higher ed.
-These aren't the clunky chatbots of five years ago.
-They are specialized agents capable of providing nuanced feedback on everything from organic chemistry equations to the subtext of a comparative literature essay.
+It is 2:00 AM, you are stuck on a complex problem, and your professor will not be in their office for another nine hours.
+AI tutors in higher ed bridge this gap.
+These systems provide specific feedback on everything from organic chemistry equations to the subtext of a comparative literature essay.

 These tools are now baked into the Learning Management Systems (LMS) you use every day.
 But as these digital assistants become more common, they raise an important question: what happens to the human connection?
 When we look at the debate of AI Tutors vs. Human Tutors, the answer isn't about replacement.
 It’s about partnership.